UnFergettable-Designs/ogdrip/LOCAL_DEPLOYMENT.md

 # Local Development Guide

-This guide covers setting up OG Drip for local development.
+This guide explains how to set up and run the Open Graph Generator service locally for development.

 ## Prerequisites

-- Node.js 20+ (22+ recommended)
+- Node.js 20.x or later
-- Go 1.23+
+- pnpm 8.x or later
-- pnpm
+- Go 1.24 or later
-- Chrome or Chromium browser
+- SQLite 3.x
-- Git
+- Chromium/Chrome (for backend image generation)

-## Initial Setup
+## Setup Steps

 1. Clone the repository: